 Bushwalking, Picnic Areas, Lookouts and History.

 Mount Gibraltar (864m) is a collapsed volcanic core composed of very hard rock called Mount Gibraltar Trachyte or micro-syenite.
 150 million years ago it pushed through the Hawkesbury Sandstone to form a high mountain now largely eroded away by wind and water.
-Please contact the Southern Highlands Information Centre in Mittagong on 02 4871 2888 for maps.
+Please contact the Southern Highlands Welcome Centre in Mittagong on 02 4871 2888 for maps.

 Coming from Mittagong, follow the road towards Bowral.
 At McDonalds, turn left and follow the signs to Mt Gibraltar Lookouts.
 Oxley Drive will take you up the mountain, around to Mittagong Lookout, Jellore Lookout and Bowral Lookout, before continuing down the other side of the mountain towards Bowral.